jimmy-zx/csc2332-mbqc/report/report.typ

 In the UBQC protocol, instead of preparing each qubit in $ket(+)$, Alice prepares each qubit in a randomly rotated state
 $
-  ket(+_alpha_i) = 1/sqrt(2) (ket(0) + e^(i alpha_i) ket(1)), quad alpha_i in "Random"{0, pi/4, ..., 7pi/4}
+  ket(+_alpha_i) = 1/sqrt(2) (ket(0) + e^(i alpha_i) ket(1)), quad alpha_i in "Random"{0, pi/4, ..., (7pi)/4}
 $
 In our simulation, instead of Alice physically sending these qubits to Bob, we generate them directly within the simulator as simulating quantum communication is not our focus here.
 Each qubit is initialized in the $ket(+)$ state, followed by a random rotation $rz(alpha_i)$.
 Bob then entangles the qubits according to the cluster-state geometry required for the MBQC-based QFT.

-Here we assume that Bob is aware of the graph structure of the cluster state used for the QFT.
-In reality, this can be avoided by making Bob simulating a full 2D lattice and Alice uses measurement to remove unneeded nodes.
+In this implementation, we directly construct the specific cluster state corresponding to the QFT, and therefore Bob is provided with the QFT graph pattern.
+In a fully blind or device-independent setting, this assumption can be removed by having Bob prepare a universal two-dimensional cluster state, while Alice uses adaptive measurements to effectively delete unneeded qubits and carve out the required computation graph.

 Let $theta_i$ denote the planned measurement angle for qubit $i$ in the original MBQC implementation of the two-qubit QFT, and let $theta'_i$ denote the